 Jennifer von Bleichert

 Jennifer was born and raised in San Carlos, CA. After many years of working in the video game industry and living in Redwood Shores, her family moved to Roseville, CA. There she followed her passion and pursued her desire to become a teacher.
 She started teaching in 2012 at Childtime Learning Center where she taught age groups as young as preschool to elementary.
 Jennifer feels very fortunate to be able to move back home on the Peninsula, near the ocean and San Francisco.
-She is beyond excited to be teaching at Workshop Education and yard duty at Roy Cloud.
 Jennifer loves teaching crafts and creative arts with the children.
 She enjoys mentoring and guiding each child so they can recognize their own individual strengths to reach their full potential with confidence.
 In her spare time, she enjoys spending time with her husband and daughter, traveling and making custom jewelry.